 Rain in Film

-Rain has a significant presence in visual and literary arts.
-Filmmakers and authors use rain as a backdrop to enhance mood, intensify drama or symbolise pivotal moments in storytelling.
+Rain often appears in visual arts and literature.
+Filmmakers and authors use rain as a backdrop to enhance mood, drama or important moments in stories.
 Here are some films where rain plays an important part:

 In Blade Runner (1982), the rain-soaked dystopian streets of Los Angeles create a noir atmosphere, enhancing the film’s cyberpunk aesthetics and intensifying the drama.